My name is Jo Nemeth.

-For readers in Australia a good place to start, if you have internet access, is http://www.ethical.org.au.
+For readers in Australia a good place to start, if you have internet access, is Shop Ethical.

 An inspiration for me, and a source of information, is Irishman Mark Boyle.
 Mark lived money-less in the UK for three years.
-You can read more about him and his tips at:
+You can read more about him and get some tips here.

-There are many others choosing to reduce their footprints to this extent around the world (and some who live naturally low-impact lives with little money).
+There are many others choosing to reduce their footprints to this extent around the world.
 There are also, sadly, millions who have no money when they need it and struggle for survival on a daily basis through no choice of their own.
 It is partly for these people, as well as for our own, that I do this.
 I don’t want to add to the structural injustices existing in our world that make it possible for so much poverty to exist.

 These are some thoughts about why I am living a low-impact (and currently money-less) life: